Getting help for a blocked milk duct, mastitis and breast abscess

 An abscess usually needs to be treated with antibiotics, and the pus needs to be drained with a special needle.
 You don’t normally need to be admitted to hospital.

-If you’re being treated for a breast abscess, it’s important to keep breastfeeding to drain the affected breast.
+If you’re being treated for a breast abscess, it’s important to keep breastfeeding so the milk can continue flowing from the affected breast.
 If you can’t breastfeed your baby on the affected breast, you’ll need to express from it.
 Your baby can feed from the other breast.
 It’s OK if milk leaks from where your abscess was drained.

-Blocked milk ducts, mastitis and breast abscesses are most likely to happen in the first 3-6 months of breastfeeding.
+Localised breast inflammation, mastitis and breast abscesses are most likely to happen in the first 6-8 weeks of breastfeeding.
 But these conditions can happen at any time during breastfeeding.
-It’s important to keep checking your breasts and making sure they’re emptied after feeds.
+It’s important to keep checking your breasts and trying to remove as much milk as possible from them.

 Avoiding mastitis and breast abscess